dc4eu/educational-pilot/eidas-scenarios/scenario1/README.md

 ## Educational and professional qualifications applications

 In the educational context, this scenario might apply to internal university systems or proprietary corporate training platforms that issue credentials only within their closed ecosystem.
-These credentials lack portability and cross-border recognition but may still serve specific institutional purposes.
+These credentials lack portability and cross-border recognition from an eIDAS perspective but may still serve specific institutional purposes.